armanTakmazyan/elastic-web-crawler/README.md

 };

 ```
-Then in the top level of your application you can wrap your components with the ElasticWebCrawlerProvider component and pass in the client instance.
-Any component that needs access to the ElasticWebCrawler instance can use the useElasticWebCrawler hook to get access to it.
+Then, at the top level of your application, you can wrap your components with the ElasticWebCrawlerProvider component and pass in the client instance.
+Any component that needs access to the ElasticWebCrawler instance can use the useElasticWebCrawler hook to gain access to it.

 ```typescript
 import { ElasticWebCrawlerProvider } from './ElasticWebCrawlerContext';